AlexRodriguezSse/Media_Query_Project_2/README.md

         }
     }

 #### 6.5.
-It´s helpful to set a border and style it to see what we are doing
+It´s helpful to set a border and style it to see what we are doing, it's setup is temporary

     .header{